 The Cognitive Completeness Imperative

 Put someone in a sensory deprivation tank—perfectly safe, body-temperature water, complete darkness and silence—and watch what happens.
-Within an hour, many people start hallucinating.
-Their brains literally invent stimuli rather than deal with unfilled cognitive capacity.
-This isn't some zen meditation experience.
-This is a basic feeling of freaking out because most of us, most of our brains, cannot abide being empty.
+Within an hour, people start hallucinating.
+Their brains invent stimuli rather than deal with an unfilled cognitive capacity.
+This is a basic reaction to the lack of cognitive inputs because most of us, most of our brains, cannot abide being empty.

-We all have this thing, this drive for what I'm calling cognitive completeness.
+We all have a drive for cognitive completeness.
 It's the need to fill up whatever mental space is available.
 And empty mental space?
 That's not just uncomfortable.
-That's a biological alarm going off, as urgent as being hungry.
-Nature, it seems, abhors a cognitive vacuum even more than she abhors the regular kind.
+It is like a biological alarm going off.
+Nature, it seems, abhors a cognitive vacuum.

-We've got decent research on boredom, attention, and information-seeking.
-Flow theory talks about optimal engagement.
-There's this whole predictive processing framework about how brains fill gaps.
-The attention economy people have documented how TikTok and Instagram are basically engineered to exploit how our focus works.
+There is plenty of research on boredom, attention, and information-seeking.
+Flow theory describes optimal engagement—a predictive processing framework about how brains fill gaps.
+The attention economy documents how TikTok and Instagram are engineered to exploit how our focus works.

-But here's what they're missing: it's not just that we need stimulation.
+But here's what’s missing: it's not just that people need stimulation.
 It's that different people need different kinds of stimulation to feel satisfied.
-And more interesting—the patterns of what satisfies us, what I'm calling our "completeness signatures," those patterns don't just reflect who we are.
+And more interesting—the patterns of what satisfies, what I'm calling our "completeness signatures," those patterns don't just reflect who we are.
 They make us who we are.
 They construct the very edifice of self.

 So the question isn't "why do humans seek stimulation?"
 We know that.
 The question is "why does true crime do it for some people but leave others completely cold?"
-And "what happens to your actual brain after years of getting your completeness from gaming versus reading versus watching sports?"
+And what happens to your conception of self—if not the full expression of that self—after years of getting cognitive completeness from gaming versus reading versus watching sports?
+How is the content we consume wiring our brains and thereby, our selves.

 You Don't Like Things Because You're You.
 You're You Because You Like Things.

 Everyone needs to eat.
-But people are different in what fills them up, what they're craving at 2am, what actually nourishes them versus what leaves them hungry again an hour later.
+But people are different in what fills them up, what they crave at 2am, what actually nourishes them versus what leaves them hungry again an hour later.

 Same thing with cognitive completeness.
-The person who reads dense philosophy isn't doing that because they're intellectual.
-They're intellectual because their particular brain finds satisfaction in that specific kind of mental workout.
-The person who can recite every NBA stat from the past decade, the Dark Souls player who's beaten the game without taking damage, the person who knows which Real Housewife said what in season 3—they've all found their thing.
-The pattern that works for their specific wiring.
-We are all sommeliers of our own mental satisfaction, though some of us have chosen to specialize in considerably different vintages.
+The person who reads dense philosophy isn't doing that necessarily because they're intellectual.
+They're intellectual because their particular brain—their constructed self—finds satisfaction in that specific kind of mental workout.
+The person who can recite every NBA stat from the past decade, the person who can cite the headlines from the New York Times, the person who knows which Real Housewife said what in season 3—they've all found satisfaction from these inputs and their brains have gotten better at assigning meaning and depth to this type of content—it becomes not just the basis of knowledge but the spectrum through which one assesses other areas of life.
+The same is true of someone who goes to the park to shoot hoops, who writes a new treatise on the state of humanity, or the person who goes to lunch with friends.
+We are all sommeliers of our own cognitive satisfaction, though some of us have chosen to specialise in considerably different vintages.

-We think: I'm this kind of person, therefore I like this kind of content.
+We think: I'm this kind of person, therefore I like this kind of input.

-Actually, this kind of content satisfies my brain, therefore I become this kind of person.
+Actually, these inputs satisfy my brain, therefore I become this kind of person.

 The causality runs the other way.